final-hill/decorator-contracts/README.md

 ## Ensures

 The `ensures` declaration describes and enforces an assertion that must be true *after* its associated feature  executes.
 In other words after a client of your class executes a method or accessor the defined post-condition must be met or an error will be [raised to the library author](#the-order-of-assertions).
+This indicates a bug in the library code and not in the caller.
+The library code then has the [opportunity](#rescue) to capture and fix this error if it's expected.

 ```typescript
 const stackContract<Stack<any>> = new Contract({